ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 SPF can validate the uses of both the domain found in an SMTP HELO/EHLO command (the HELO identity) and the domain found in an SMTP MAIL command (the MAIL FROM identity).
 DMARC relies solely on SPF validation of the MAIL FROM identity.
-Section 2.4 of [@!RFC7208] describes the determination of the MAIL FROM identity for cases in which the SMTP MAIL command has a null path, i.e., the mailbox composed of the local-part "postmaster" and the HELO identity.
 If the use of the domain in the MAIL FROM identity is validated by SPF, then that domain is the SPF-Authenticated Identifier.

 DMARC requires that Identifier Alignment is applied to the SPF-Authenticated Identifier because any Domain Owner, even a bad actor, can publish an SPF